Va., Md. Republicans follow Trump playbook, questioning his defeat and refusing to concede.

 All four have backed Trump’s legal challenges in public statements, to varying degrees.

-Harris said on Facebook that he was not specifically alleging fraud but that “secret unobserved vote counting in the swing states means that we will have to wait until a court unravels what really went on.
+Harris said on Facebook that he was not alleging fraud but that “secret unobserved vote counting in the swing states means that we will have to wait until a court unravels what really went on.
 When that thorough investigation is over, and we know that only legal votes have been counted then we will know who the real winner is — and then and only then we need to move on.”

 Riggleman, who was defeated by Good in a nominating convention this summer, said he believes any instances of fraudulent voting should be rooted out.
 But he called allegations of widespread illegal voting a baseless conspiracy theory.